April 21st, Creativity and Innovation Day, is a time to

 * Throw a party and ask everyone to dress creatively

-* Ask your spouse or significant other what was the most creative thing s/he did today
+* Ask your spouse or significant other what was the most creative thing s/he

 * Try a new position with your spouse